 Do you provide assistance in securing a residency?

 Yes, we customize a process for your ongoing learning needs based on a Professional Development Plan and individualized attention in the Executive Skills courses.
 The Program Director provides a selection of residency sites for which students interview.
-To view recent Residency sites, click MHA Class of 2015 Residency Sites.
+To view recent Residency sites, click Class of 2018 residency sites.

 Are there opportunities to interact with current students before being admitted?

 Yes.
 Once you have been offered an interview, a current student will be assigned to you as a Sponsor.
 The Sponsor will contact you to answer any questions about the admissions process and student life issues.

 In addition, during Open House sessions and on your interview day, you will be invited to participate in a student-only panel on student life and program activities.

 Most students secure housing off-campus, although University housing is available on the MCV Campus.
 Materials on housing opportunities will be distributed during your interview day.